dsccommunity/SqlServerDsc/README.md

 * **`[String]` InstanceName** _(Key)_: The name of the SQL instance to be configured.
 * **`[String]` Name** _(Key)_: The name of database to be created or dropped.
 * **`[String]` ServerName** _(Write)_: The host name of the SQL Server to be configured.
-  Defaults to `$env:COMPUTERNAME`.
+  Default value is `$env:COMPUTERNAME`.
 * **`[String]` Collation** _(Write)_: The name of the SQL collation to use for the new database.
-Defaults to server collation.
+Default value is server collation.
 * **`[String]` Ensure** _(Write)_: When set to 'Present', the database will be created.
   When set to 'Absent', the database will be dropped. { *Present* | Absent }.